Co-Sleeping Is Not Necessarily Bad

 There is no right or wrong place for baby to sleep.
 Wherever all family members sleep the best is the right arrangement for you.
 Remember, over half the world’s population sleeps with their baby, and more and more parents in the U.S. are sharing sleep with their little one.
 Here’s why:

-Sleepsharing babies usually go to sleep and stay asleep better.
+Co-Sleeping babies usually go to sleep and stay asleep better.
 Being parented to sleep at the breast of mother or in the arms of father creates a healthy go-to-sleep attitude.
 Baby learns that going to sleep is a pleasant state to enter (one of our goals of nighttime parenting).

-Babies stay asleep better.
-Put yourself in the sleep pattern of baby.
+Babies Stay Asleep Put yourself in the sleep pattern of baby.
 As baby passes from deep sleep into light sleep, he enters a vulnerable period for nightwaking, a transition state that may occur as often as every hour and from which it is difficult for baby to resettle on his own into a deep sleep.
 You are a familiar attachment person whom baby can touch, smell, and hear.
 Your presence conveys an “It’s OK to go back to sleep” message.
 Feeling no worry, baby peacefully drifts through this vulnerable period of nightwaking and reenters deep sleep.
 If baby does awaken, she is sometimes able to resettle herself because you are right there.
 A familiar touch, perhaps a few minutes’ feed, and you comfort baby back into deep sleep without either member of the sleep-sharing pair fully awakening.

 Many babies need help going back to sleep because of a developmental quirk called object or person permanence.
 When something or someone is out of sight, it is out of mind.
 Most babies less than a year old do not have the ability to think of mother as existing somewhere else.
 When babies awaken alone in a crib, they become frightened and often unable to resettle back into deep sleep.
 Because of this separation anxiety, they learn that sleep is a fearful state to remain in (not one of our goals of nighttime parenting).

 Many mothers and infants are able to achieve nighttime harmony: babies and mothers get their sleep cycles in sync with one another.
+Martha notes:

 “I would automatically awaken seconds before my baby would.
 When the baby started to squirm, I would lay on a comforting hand and she would drift back to sleep.
 Sometimes I did this automatically and I didn’t even wake up.”

-Contrast sleepsharing with the crib and nursery scene.
+Contrast co-sleeping with the crib and nursery scene.
 The separate sleeper awakens – alone and behind bars.
 He is out of touch.
 He first squirms and whimpers.
 Still out of touch.
 Separation anxiety sets in, baby becomes scared, and the cry escalates into an all-out wail or plea for help.
 This piercing cry awakens even the most long distance mother, who jumps up (sometimes out of the state of deep sleep, which is what leads to most nighttime exhaustion), and staggers reluctantly down the hall.
 By the time mother reaches the baby, baby is wide awake and upset, mother is wide awake and upset, and the comforting that follows becomes a reluctant duty rather than an automatic nurturant response.

 Most veteran breastfeeding mothers have, for survival, learned that sharing sleep makes breastfeeding easier.
-Breastfeeding mothers find it easier than bottlefeeding mothers to get their sleep cycles in sync with their babies.
+Breastfeeding mothers find it easier than bottle-feeding mothers to get their sleep cycles in sync with their babies.
 They often wake up just before the babies awaken for a feeding.
 By being there and anticipating the feeding, mother can breastfeed baby back to a deep sleep before baby (and often mother) fully awakens.